roel666/TestTabPager/README.md

 Feel free to see my code in project [https://github.com/Beeder/TestTabPager](https://github.com/Beeder/TestTabPager)

-If you can read Chinese, [this blog](http://www.cnblogs.com/dancefire/archive/2013/01/02/why-notifyDataSetChanged-does-not-work.html) may help you understand.
+If you can read Chinese, [this blog](http://www.cnblogs.com/dancefire/archive/2013/01/02/why-notifyDataSetChanged-does-not-work.html) may help you understand better.

 ---------------
 ---------------

+##Problem Description

 I am new to android programming, recently I use navigation drawer and viewpageindicator, but i got stuck here.